Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsubsection{Leaf-SLH strategies}

 The remaining mixed strategies in Campaign~B all place SLH-DSA in the leaf.
-Once that happens, the design space contracts into a narrow catastrophic band.
+Once that occurs, the design space contracts into a narrow high-cost band.
 Mean latency ranges from approximately 1402.486~ms to 1408.703~ms, corresponding to roughly 1733.49$\times$ to 1741.18$\times$ the fully-ML baseline.
 Over the same range, server task-clock grows by approximately 2493.64$\times$ to 2500.28$\times$, while read volume grows by only about 1.69$\times$ to 3.18$\times$.

-Once SLH-DSA reaches the leaf, the finer details of the mixed hierarchy explain relatively little of the remaining latency spread.
-The main explanatory break is not between one mixed hierarchy and another, but between non-leaf-SLH and leaf-SLH configurations.
+Once SLH-DSA reaches the leaf, the finer details of the mixed hierarchy explain little of the remaining latency spread.
+The main explanatory break is between non-leaf-SLH and leaf-SLH configurations, not between individual mixed hierarchies.